Things to Do in Hawaii When It Rains (Indoor & Rainy Day Activities)

 First: Don't Panic About Rain

 Before diving into rainy day activities, it's worth remembering that rain in Hawaii is usually brief and localized.
 A morning shower often clears by midday, and it might be raining on one side of the island while the other side is perfectly sunny.
-Before committing to an indoor day, check whether driving 20–30 minutes to the leeward (west) side of the island might give you sunshine.
-That said, when it's truly a rainy day, these activities will keep your vacation amazing.
+Before committing to an indoor day, check whether driving 20 to 30 minutes to the leeward (west) side of the island might give you sunshine.
+If you're wondering why the forecast said sun and the sky says otherwise, our guide to Hawaii's microclimates explains what's going on.

 Museums & Cultural Experiences